-The TSP is currently proposed for a range of sizes in the Bay chanel widening ranging between a 650-foot and 820-foot wide channel, which drives the range of impacts and required mitigation.
-Modeling for the TSP for this range was done.
+The NED and LPP are currently proposed with a 700-foot wide channel within the Bay, which drives the range of impacts and required mitigation.
+Modeling for the NED and LPP for the 700-wide channel was done with the resulting spreadsheet calculations for each of the features in the various salinity regimes are in Appendix 1.
 The following describes the modeling and results for both the without project and with project scenarios.